klaatu01/gokv/README.md

 # Gokv - A Light-Weight Key-Value store written in Go

-Gokv is used to store, retrieve and remove key-value pairs from json files.
+Gokv is used to store, retrieve and remove key-value pairs into a JSON file.

 ## Getting Started